haesleinhuepf/bia-bob/README.md

 ## Installation

-You can install `bia-bob` using pip.
+You can install `bia-bob` using conda/pip.
 It is recommended to install it into a conda/mamba environment.
 If you have never used conda before, please [read this guide first](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).

 It is recommended to install `bia-bob` in a conda-environment together with useful tools for bio-image analysis.